enguehard/enguehard.tf/content/_index.md

       text: |-
        [Back to recent news](/#about)

+        - **1 Sep 23**.
+I presented 'World Military Capacity' at the EHES meeting in Vienna.
         - **22 Jul 23**.
 I presented an earlier version of 'Lewis and Malthus' at the World Cliometrics Conference.
         - **28 Jun 23**.
 I presented an earlier version of 'Lewis and Malthus' at the LAGV Public Economics Days (AMSE).
         - **5 Apr 23**.
 I presented an earlier version of 'Lewis and Malthus' at the ENSL-Bologna Junior Workshop.